SLS-BRD: A system-level approach to seeking generalised feedback Nash equilibria: Examples

-The convergence of the SLS-BRD routine to the fixed-point $\sig{K}^* = \sig{\Phi_u}^*\sig{\Phi_x}^{-1} = (\sig{\Phi_u}^{1^*}, \ldots, \sig{\Phi_u}^{N_P^*})\sig{\Phi_x}^{-1}$ is shown in Figure \ref{fig: NChains_Convergence}.
-The results demonstrate that the players' policies are sufficiently close to the $\epsilon$-GFNE profile after $260$, $420$, and $510$ iterations for each respective weighting configuration.
-In each case, the (soft) FIR constraints are satisfied strictly after the initial profile (that is, $\| \Phi_{x,k,N}^{p} \|_{F}^{2} < 0.95$, $k > 2$, $p \in \mathcal{P}$).
-The Lipschitz properties of the global update rule $T_{\Phi}$ seem to follow the intuition provided in Section \ref{sec: BRD_via_SLS_Method}: The convergence rate improves when players apply stronger penalties to their actions ($\beta = (10, 40, 10)$) when compared to that obtained by weaker control penalties ($\beta = (0.4, 1.6, 0.4)$).
-However, we stress that the Lipschitz constants from Theorem \ref{thm: SLS_BR_LipschitzConstant} do not consider structural constraints ($\sig{S}_x$ and $\sig{S}_u^p$, $\forall p \in \mathcal{P}$) and cannot be applied to this experiment.
-Regardless, the convergence rates are shown to be geometric, indicating that the best-response maps $\widehat{BR}_{\Phi}$ in these scenarios are contractive.
-If not interrupted, and disregarding numerical limitations, the SLS-BRD should continue to approach the fixed-point $\sig{K}^*$ at this rate.
+The convergence of the SLS-BRD routine to the fixed-point $\sig{K}^{\star} = \sig{\Phi_u}^{\star}\sig{\Phi_x}^{-1} = (\sig{\Phi_u}^{1^{\star}}, \ldots, \sig{\Phi_u}^{N_P^{\star}})\sig{\Phi_x}^{-1}$ is shown in Figure \ref{fig: NChains_Convergence}.
+The results demonstrate that the players' policies are sufficiently close to the $\epsilon$-GFNE profile after $260$, $370$, and $425$ iterations for each respective weighting configuration.
+In each case, the (soft) FIR constraints are satisfied strictly after the initial profile (that is, $\| \Phi_{x,k,N}^{p} \|_{F}^{2} < 0.95$, $k > 2$, $\forall p \in \mathcal{P}$).
+Moreover, this fixed-point iteration seems to follow the behaviour discussed in Section \ref{sec: BRD_via_SLS_Method}: The convergence improves when players apply stronger penalties to their actions ($\beta = (10, 40, 10)$) when compared to that obtained by weaker control penalties ($\beta = (0.4, 1.6, 0.4)$).
+However, we stress that the Lipschitz constants from Theorem \ref{thm: SLS_BR_LipschitzConstant} do not consider structural constraints ($\sig{S}_x$, $\sig{S}_u^p$) and thus cannot be applied to this experiment.
+Regardless, the convergence is shown to be geometric, indicating that the best-response maps $\widehat{BR}_{\Phi}$ are contractive.
+If not interrupted, and disregarding numerical limitations, the SLS-BRD should continue to approach the fixed-point $\sig{K}^{\star}$ at this rate.